amarabhilash/91_Python_Mini_Projects/003_Convert_.py_to_.exe/README.md

 ## Authors ✍️

-I'm Dr. Milaan Parmar and I have written this tutorial.
+I'm amarabhilash and I have written this tutorial.
 If you think you can add/correct/edit and enhance this tutorial you are most welcome🙏

 See [github's contributors page](https://github.com/amarabhilash/91_Python_Mini_Projects/graphs/contributors) for details.